RoboticAgents/manny-the-manufacturer/writing/report.md

-# Report by Add Team Member Names
+# Report by Katie, Pallas, and Danny

 ## Project Summary